mrwm/QRshare/README.md

 ### Features:
 - Dark and Light theme support
 - Landscape + Portrait mode support
-- Lightweight in size: ~1Mb in download + Bloat free!
+- Lightweight in size: Less than 1Mb in download + Bloat free!
 - No ads
 - Low memory usage: Will not spam the Recents screen (aka Overview)

-- ~~Scanning~~
+- Anti-feature:
-  - QR code scanning will not be added to keep the app lightweight
+  - The lack of QR code scanning

 ### Usage:
 - Opening the app: